NAHB Supports OSHA’s Annual National Safety Stand-Down

 - Plan ahead.
 Always schedule the stand-down ahead of time to maximize worker turnout.
 Jobsites follow strict schedules with tight deadlines, so it is important to schedule at a time convenient for all workers.
 TIP: Provide lunch as an incentive for participation.

 - Cover the basics.
 Choose a topic to use as the focus of the stand-down.
 Tailor the topic to the current jobsite priorities, such as scaffolding, ladder or roofing safety.
-TIP: Use the free NAHB Fall Protection Video Toolbox Talk (English and Spanish) for ideas and distribute the written handout materials.
+TIP: Use free safety resources from NAHB for ideas and distribute the written handout materials:

 - Hold your stand-down.
 Present the information to the workers, keeping it short and simple.
 Use visual aids or conduct hands-on demonstrations, such as how to put on a harness or inspect a ladder/scaffold.
-TIP: Document attendance at the stand-down with the Safety Stand-Down Sign-In Sheet.
+TIP: The safety information can be distributed digitally (through email and/or text).

 - NAHB’s Fall Protection Toolkit